chillcicada/chillcicada/README.md

 - I'm currently mainly doing some front-end programming and learning.
 - I like writing some guides and archives to help learners.
+- I like coding and I'm keeping learning new things.
 - ...

 For more information about me, please visit my [personal blog](https://chillcicada.com).
-If you have some questions or just to talk with me, you can contact me in this [page](https://github.com/chillcicada/chillcicada/issues).
+If you have some questions or just want to talk with me, you can contact me in this [page](https://github.com/chillcicada/chillcicada/issues) or in my [blog](https://chillcicada.com/chat/).